South Florida Celebrations To Ring In The New Year

 “We hope people stay outside, stay in groups of people they know are vaccinated and stay away from people who are unvaccinated,” said Key West Mayor Teri Johnston.

-Other Key West celebrations include a conch shell drop and a “pirate wench” drop.MORE NEWS: JetBlue Canceling 1,280 Flights As Omicron Cases Surge
+Other Key West celebrations include a conch shell drop and a “pirate wench” drop.MORE NEWS: COVID-19 Vaccination Sites In South Florida

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)